How to get into voice acting

 As a freelancer working in voiceover, remember you are your own ‘Head of Finance’.
 So don’t be tempted to simply spend money on courses, coaches, equipment, subscriptions or anything until you feel ready.
 And yes I include my stuff in that.
 Like a passive gym membership, there is simply no point in becoming a member of any organization unless you are prepared to get as much out of that investment as possible.
 The same goes for voiceover coaches.
 Of course, any business requires investment but the biggest investment you will ever make is your time.

 What qualifications do you need to start voice acting?

 None.
 Yes that is the simple answer.
 It’s more about what skills you need.
 What skills do you already have and what do you need to develop?
 Aspiring voice actors should spend time considering their existing skills at the very beginning of their new career path.
 A successful voice acting career takes dedication in all three of these areas:

 It’s a process of identifying your strengths and weaknesses.

 The Skills of a Voice Over Artist

-Here’s an extract from the free programme on the essential and desirable skills of a professional voice actor:
+Here’s a short video on the essential and desirable skills of a professional voice actor:

 Voice over artists needed!